servedsmart/servedsmart.com/content/terms/privacy-policy/index.en.md

 ### Your Rights

 - **Right of Access (Article 15 GDPR):** You have the right to request access to the personal information we hold about you and to obtain information about how we process it.
-- **Right to Rectification (Article 16 GDPR):** If you believe that any personal information we hold about you is incorrect or incomplete, you have the right to request its correction or completion.
+- **Right to Rectification (Article 16 GDPR):** If you believe that any personal information we hold about you is incorrect or incomplete, you have the right to request its correction.
 - **Right to Erasure (‘Right to be Forgotten’) (Article 17 GDPR):** You have the right to request the deletion of your personal information when it is no longer necessary for the purposes for which it was collected, among other circumstances.
 - **Right to Restriction of Processing (Article 18 GDPR):** You have the right to request that we restrict the processing of your personal information under certain conditions.
 - **Right to Data Portability (Article 20 GDPR):** You have the right to receive your personal information in a structured, commonly used, and machine-readable format and to transmit those data to another controller.